shyeolekar5/ai-experiments/voice-to-trello-automation/zapier_flow.md

 ## Prerequisites

-Before starting, ensure you have active accounts for Zapier (Premium plan required), AssemblyAI, and Trello.
+Before starting, ensure you have active accounts for Zapier, AssemblyAI, and Trello.

 ### Automation Flow Overview